jburgaya/tenet/README.md

 * Merge into single output file `out/te_merged.tsv`
 * Create transmission events networks and calculate network parameters over time.

-Part of the pipeline is based on [PopPIPE pipeline](https://github.com/jburgaya/PopPIPE/tree/master#poppipe-population-analysis-pipeline-)

 # Get started

 Make a copy of this repository